mendix/docs/content/data-hub/data-hub-catalog/register.md

 App owners should refer to their [Data Hub Admin](../index#admin) and [Data Hub Curator](../index#curator) to align with their organization's data registration policy and methods.
 This can include naming and grouping the entities that define specific data, access and security, and also issuing new versions of services.

-Some entities may be published in several OData services as a way of grouping and publishing sets of data.
+Some datasets may be published in several OData services as a way of grouping and publishing sets of data.
 Updating and maintenance has to be managed and maintained by the app owners.

-User access rights to the entity and the associated data are published in the OData service and this is applied to the entities that are consumed in an app.
+User access rights to the dataset (or entity set) and the associated data are published in the OData service and this is applied to the datasets that are consumed in an app.
 For details on security in Studio Pro, see [Security](/refguide/security) in the *Studio Pro Guide*.

 ### 2.2 OData Services and Versions {#odata-service-version}